 I’ve been gluten-free since before it was a thing… so a really long time.
 I’ve learned that the secret to delicious gluten-free bread is a good sourdough starter.
 Here are my favorite gluten-free sourdough recipes.

 A Quick Note About flour

 The type of flour and flour mix makes a huge difference in the flavor of gluten-free baking.
 Starches and rice flour both result in really dry baked goods.
 Dark buckwheat and teff are earthy and dense.
 Here is some general advice for finding a flour that works for you:

 - A GF diet based on store-bought white bread or white rice flour is not gut-healthy.
 Try to bake with at least 50% whole grain flour, which will provide flavor and fiber.

 - Gluten-free sourdough starters need to be continuously fed the same type of flour to be really vigorous.
-If you haven’t already started a sourdough starter, I recommend teff or light buckwheat, which both catch sourdough very quickly.
+If you haven’t already started a sourdough starter, I recommend teff or light buckwheat flour, which both ferment very quickly.

 - My favorite flour is GF oat flour because oats are naturally a bit sticky.
 However, avoid raw oat flour which is very bitter.

 There are a bunch of AMAZING-looking bread recipes from people that aren’t GF but decided to convert their typical bread recipe into a GF one.
-These recipes don’t have eggs or other binders… and they don’t work out.
-If the pictures look too good to be true, they probably are…
+These recipes don’t have eggs, xanthan gum, or other binders… and they don’t work out.
+If the pictures look too good to be true, then it probably is…

-So here are 100% legitimately gluten-free sourdough recipes that are wholly delicious!
+Here are my favorite recipes.
+They are 100% legitimate gluten-free sourdough recipes that are wholly delicious!

 1. Sourdough Sandwich Bread

-This sourdough sandwich bread is my go-to for all our bread needs.
-It is delicious as toast at breakfast and sandwiches for lunch.
+This gluten-free sourdough bread is my go-to for all our bread needs.
+It is delicious toasted at breakfast, or turned into sandwiches for lunch.

 2. Sourdough Pizza

 Where there is bread… there is PIZZA!
-I have several pizza recipes on my site, however, this is my favorite.
+I have several pizza recipes on my site.
+My favorite is a soft, chewy, psyllium husk crust.
 The flavor is SO good and won’t go stale like typical GF pizzas.
 Best of all, it can stand up to a ton of toppings.

 3. Dinner Rolls